If you’re a tech-geek who already knows most of the ‘what and whys’ about RSS feeds, you can skip the next few paragraphs in this article.

 For starters, RSS feeds help you in distributing your content.

-Now, you have an assistant who visits each of these sites for you in every 15 to 30 minutes to check if there’s something new, relevant to the topic you’re searching for.
-If he finds something fresh, an article, news or update, he will send it to you in your email inbox.
-Ignoring all the remaining stuff he scanned while searching, he will only send you the relevant ones in a categorized form, from all those sites.
+You have an assistant who visits each of these sites for you every 15 to 30 minutes to check if there’s something new.
+If he finds something fresh related to your interest, an article, news, or update, he will send it to you in your email inbox.
+Ignoring all the remaining stuff he scanned while searching, he will only send you the relevant ones in a categorized form from all those sites.

 Imagine how much time that assistant is saving you just by doing that!

 You don’t have to adjust yourself to different fonts, layouts, and styles.
 The assistant will send you all in the same format.
 And he makes sure that you don’t waste time reading the same content twice (which you’ll do most probably if you visit the sites on your own).